pysel/dolev-strong/README.md

 It works under the following assumptions:

 * Permissioned (participants are known prior to run)
-* Public Key Infrastructure (all nodes know other nodes' public keys prior to the run of the protocol)
+* Public Key Infrastructure - PKI (all nodes know other nodes' public keys prior to the run of the protocol)
 * Synchronous model (shared global clock, bound on message delays)
 * Known bound `f` on the number of Byzantine nodes.